 - The UW-Superior campus is fully wired and has wireless network access in many buildings and outdoor areas.
 Students enjoy online access to the library, course registration, grades, financial accounts, and course management information.
 Free Internet and cable TV access is available in all residence hall rooms.
 Students can bring their own computers to connect to the campus network or use the student computer labs found in most academic buildings and all residence halls.
 All students get a university computer account that includes e-mail and network storage.
 Specialized labs are available for computer science and geographic information systems, and the technology help desk is available to help students with technical problems.

 Because of the close connection with professors at UW-Superior, students are likely to have a good idea of where they will fit in the real world.
 Alumni stay involved by coming back to speak to students and often hire graduates of UW-Superior.
 UW-Superior students enjoy a great deal of success in finding jobs after college, and in gaining enrollment to graduate school, medical school, and law school.

 Notable alumni include World War II fighter ace Richard Bong; photojournalist Esther Bubley; research psychologist Dr. Oscar Krisen Buros; David DiFrancesco, inventor of some of the processes used in creating animated movies; Donald Schmidt, inventor of the carbon-carbon material that protects spacecraft reentering the earth’s atmosphere; outdoors writer Gordon MacQuarrie; Air Force general Charles McDonald; nationally known artist Fritz Scholder; and the current governor of California, Arnold Schwarzenegger.
-Add to these or change any out?

 COSTS AND AID